 Prevention & Treatment: Control grassy weeds near corn plantings (Johnsongrass).
 Corn planted at the appropriate time, and not too late in the season, is often damaged less by viruses.
 There is no chemical control available.

 Root and stalk rots are among the most destructive corn diseases.
-They are caused by various species of fungi, including Fusarium, Diplodia, Pythium and Macrophomina.
-Infected corn stalks fall over (lodging) and losses result from unharvested ears and poor ear development on infected plants.
+They are caused by various species of fungi, including Diplodia zeae, Fusarium species, and Colletotrichum graminicola.
+Infected corn stalks fall over (called lodging) and losses result from unharvested ears and poor ear development on infected plants.
 Some of these disease-causing organisms enter through the roots and move up into the stalk, while others enter the stalk directly at the nodes.
 Insect damage can increase infection by wounding the plant and allowing fungi to enter.

 Prevention and Treatment: Plant in well-drained areas, because stalk rots are most severe in poorly drained soil and where poor air movement slows drying.
-Do not exceed recommended plant densities.
+Do not exceed recommended plant densities (i.e, the in row and between row spacing).
 Keep soil fertility balanced based on soil tests.
 All insect controls should be carefully followed as described in HGIC 2205, Insect Pests of Sweet Corn.

 This disease is caused by the fungus Bipolaris maydis (syn.
 Helminthosporium maydis).
 Symptoms occur as leaf spots or cob rots, and are fairly easy to recognize on plants.
 Spots on the leaves are tan to light brown and occur first on the lower leaves of the plant.
 Spots often enlarge and increase in number and can cause severe leaf blighting.
 On the ear the fungus causes oblong, bleached spots which penetrate through the shuck layers and finally into the ear.

-Prevention & Treatment: Rotate corn with nongrass-type plants in the garden.
+Prevention & Treatment: Rotate corn with nongrass-type plants (crop or cover crop) in the garden.
 Turn under corn debris soon after harvest to promote rapid decay and destroy overwintering fungi.

-This disease causes death of seedlings and wilting of mature plants.
+This disease causes wilt and death of seedlings, and leaf blight of mature sweet corn plants.
+Long water-soaked lesions may extend the length of seedling leaves.
+The seedlings then soon wilt and die.
+On mature plants, the most common symptoms are leaf lesions.
 Long rectangular streaks, up to an inch wide, appear on the leaves, which later turn brown and die.
-A brown cavity is often formed inside of the stalk at ground level.
-It is caused by a bacterium, Erwinia stewartii, which survives the winter in flea beetles.
+A brown cavity may form inside of the stalk at ground level.
+This disease is caused by a bacterium, Pantoea stewartii (syn.
+Erwinia stewartii), which survives the winter in flea beetles.
 Healthy plants become infected when the beetles begin feeding on them.

 Prevention & Treatment: There is no effective chemical control available for this disease.
 Remove and destroy all infected plants immediately.
 Controlling the insects that spread the disease can reduce disease levels.
 More information is available in HGIC 2205, Insect Pests of Sweet Corn.

-Prevention & Treatment: An effective nematode control program should include crop rotation, sanitation and solarization.
+Prevention & Treatment: An effective nematode control program should include crop rotation, sanitation (remove crop debris after harvest), and solarization.
 More information about controlling nematodes in the home garden is available in HGIC 2216, Root-Knot Nematodes in the Vegetable Garden.

 Page maintained by: Home & Garden Information Center